Permissionless-Software-Foundation/psfoundation-website2/markdown/2020-10-20-bch-wallet-on-tor.md/2020-10-20-wallet-on-tor.md

 The **free** servers provide rate-limited access to blockchain services.
 The rate limits are adaquate for most web wallet users, though throttling may occur for wallets with a large number of SLP tokens.
 The **premium** blockchain service is available for $30 per month through [FullStack.cash](https://fullstack.cash) for businesses that want to customize the web wallet for their own use, or build other Bitcoin Cash based web apps.
 [Custom infrastructure](https://fullstack.cash/pricing) following either the ABC or BCHN chain is also available.

 ## Coin Splitting is Coming
 Now that infrastructure is in place to support both chains, PSF developers are working hard on creating a coin-splitting tool.
-This web app will allow users to easily split their BCH and SLP tokens between chains, after the chain split after November 15th.
+This web app will allow users to easily split their BCH and SLP tokens between chains, after the chain split on November 15th.

 The coin-splitting tool will make use of the new paper wallet sweeping feature in [wallet.fullstack.cash](https://wallet.fullstack.cash).
 Any coins and tokens saved to a paper wallet **before** the chain split, will be able to be scanned by this tool **after** the chain split.
 The BCH will safely be split and deposited into addresses on each chain.
 The addresses will be specified by the user prior to scanning the QR code.